About

 This is a photograph of Connor S. Kenaston, a historian of U.S. history.
 Kenaston is smiling and wearing a grey button-down shirt.
 The green trees behind Kenaston are blurred.

-Outside the classroom, Connor enjoys hiking with his wife, Maria, their little one, and their dog, Franklin.
+Outside the classroom, Kenaston enjoys hiking with his wife, Maria, their little one, and their dog, Franklin.
 He also loves singing, going to the theatre, playing soccer and tennis, and cheering on Manchester United.
-In the summertime, he can often be found kayaking on the Greenbrier River back in his home state of West Virginia – or wishing he was there!
+In the summertime, he can often be found kayaking on the Greenbrier River back in West Virginia – or wishing he was there!

 Connor S. Kenaston